DBA-MdAnasMiah/Database-Administration-SQL/Auditing-compliance/Capture_login_only.md

 > - When it reaches file #3 and needs to make file #4, it deletes the oldest one (file #1) and reuses that space.

-Step 2: Let's now create the audit specification(specs) for the audit we created
+Step 2: Let's now create the audit specification(specs) for the audit we created, so run it.

 ```sql
 USE [master]